Hamburg-BEAMers/talk-erlang-compared-with-php-java-nodejs/presentation.md

 How many Processes?

 # Process State and Messages
+\centering
+\Large

-* Each Process as its own state
+* Each Process has its own state
 * Data exchange via Messages
 * Messages handled like Transactions
 * Removing Deadlocks and Race Conditions